Project-Reclass/toynet-flask/README.md

 $ deactivate
 ```

-Look here for more information on [venv](https://docs.python.org/3/library/venv.html)
+Look here for more information on [venvs](https://docs.python.org/3/library/venv.html).
+___
+## ToyNet Docker Image

 From there, make sure to build the toynet docker image from the `toynet_mininet` directory.
 Make sure  you tag it with the same tag you use for the below environment variable for `TOYNET_IMAGE_TAG`.

 First you will need to download mininet.
 You can do this by initializing the submodule with these commands:
 ```